sadhvi-suren/UGSRP-2022-FloodNet/README.md

 # UGSRP-2022-Floodnet
-This repo contains all the work done when working as a summer research intern through NYU Tandon's Under Graduate Summer Research Program.
+This repo contains all the work done when working as a summer research intern for the NYU FloodNet team through NYU Tandon's Undergraduate Summer Research Program.

 **Table of Contents:**
 - [Introduction](#introduction)